rmcguire6/leitner-box-v-2/README.md

 - The user can create their new cards which are verified by the user and immediately saved to the database.

-- The user is sent to the practice page as soon as their new cards are added.
+- The user is sent to the practice page as soon as their new cards are added or can go there without creating new cards.

 - The user can use their cards to memorize by remembering the answer, clicking the card to see the correct answer, and marking their answer right or wrong.
 If the user answers wrong the card is put into the undone queue.